weavedigitalstudio/weave-cache-purge-helper/README.md

 - Versioning starts at `1.0.0` to signify the fork.

 ### Removed
-- Support for Elementor, Autoptimize, and Oxygen builders to streamline functionality for Weave Digital's specific needs and Beaver Builder.
+- Support for Elementor, Autoptimize, and Oxygen builders to streamline functionality for Weave Digital's specific in-house needs.

 ## Original Plugin
 This fork is based on the Cache Purge Helper plugin by Paul Stoute, Jordan Trask, and Jeff Cleverley.